-• Concessions - Until the end of the 2014-2015 financial year, the State Government funded some concessions on Council rates under the Rates and Land Tax Remission Act 19866.
+i.
+Concessions - Until the end of the 2014-2015 financial year, the State Government funded some concessions on Council rates under the Rates and Land Tax Remission Act 1986.
 These concessions were formerly available to the holders of Pensioner concession cards, Department of Veterans Affairs (DVA), Gold card (TPI, EDA, WW) or in receipt of a Centrelink Allowance.
 These concessions were abolished by the State Government, effective from 30th June 2015.

-From 1st July 2015, the State Government elected to replace these concessions with a single "costof-living payment" provided directly to those entitled.
+From 1st July 2015, the State Government elected to replace these concessions with a single "cost-of-living payment" provided directly to those entitled.
 This payment may be used to offset Council rates.
 Note that not all former recipients of rates concessions will be entitled to the new payment.
-For eligibility checks and applications, contact the Department for Communities and Social Inclusion (DCSI) concessions hotline 1800 307 758 or via their website www.sa.gov.au.

-• CWMS Concessions - the separate concession entitlements for Council Community Wastewater Schemes (CWMS) are now administered by the Department for Communities and Social Inclusion (DCSI) as from 1st July 2017.
+For eligibility checks and applications, contact the Department of Human Services concessions hotline 1800 307 758 or via their website www.dhs.sa.gov.au ii.
+CWMS Concessions - the separate concession entitlements for Council Community Wastewater Schemes (CWMS) are now administered by the Department of Human Services as from 1st July 2017.

-6Rates and Land Tax Remission Act 1986
+Rates and Land Tax Remission Act 1986

+Version: 2025:1

+Date Adopted: x/x/2025

-The electronic version of this form on the intranet is the controlled version.
-Printed Version: 2024:1 copies are considered uncontrolled.
-Before using a printed copy, verify that it is the Date Adopted: X/X/2024 current version.
-Review Date: June 2025 i.
-Residential Rate Capping - Council is required to determine each year whether it will cap the maximum increase in the general rates payable by a ratepayer in respect of their principle place of residence.
+Review Date: June 2026

+iii.
+Residential Rate Capping - Council is required to determine each year whether it will cap the maximum increase in the general rates payable by a ratepayer in respect of their principal place of residence.
 Council has determined not to introduce a cap given the extent of relief that is already provided and the ability for individual ratepayers to apply for rate relief upon the merits of their own particular circumstances.